 The John Rylands Research Institute and Library was established in 1890 and is a part of the University of Manchester.
 It offers up stunning architecture reminiscent of Hogwarts from the Harry Potter Series.
 It houses rare books and manuscripts.
 This incredible library also features a café and shop.

 Durham Cathedral was founded in 1093 and is considered one of the finest examples of Norman architecture in Europe.
 It was built to house the shrine of St Cuthbert, an important Christian saint in the North East of England.
 Over the centuries, the Cathedral has played a significant role in English history, including during the English Civil War and the Reformation.

 Listen up Harry Potter fans, parts of the first two Harry Potter films were filmed at Durham Cathedral, including scenes featuring Hogwarts School of Witchcraft and Wizardry.
 The Cathedral was used as a location for the cloisters and the chapter house.

 The Cathedral has a range of facilities for visitors, including a cafe, gift shop, and restrooms.
 There is also a visitor center where you can learn more about the Cathedral and its history.
-Continuing north to perfect our broom flying skills at Alnwick Castle!
+Continuing north to visit the location of the Hogwarts Express train station as well as perfect our broom flying skills at Alnwick Castle!